Okanjo/okanjo-docs/docs/ProductSense.md

 Simply stated, ProductSense analyses the content of a web page or article and returns related products from the marketplace.

-ProductSense can be utilized either directly through the API or through the ProductSense Widget.
+ProductSense can be utilized directly through the API or through the ProductSense Widget.

 # API

 ## POST /products/sense

 Controller.
-Retrieve products based on the content of a URL or the given text.
+Retrieve products based on the content of a URL or given text.

 ### Entity NVP Parameters

 `url`
-:   `string` The URL of HTML content to analyse.
+:   `string` The URL of an HTML document to analyse.
 Required if `text` is not given.
 `text`
 :   `string` The given text to analyse.
 Required if `url` is not given.
 `selectors`
 :   `string csv` Optional.
-A CSV list of [CSS selectors](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Getting_Started/Selectors), used to extract content from the given `url`.
+A CSV list of [CSS selectors](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Getting_Started/Selectors), used to pick what content to analyse from the given `url`.
 Defaults to `p,title,meta[name="description"],meta[name="keywords"]`.
-`scan_for`
-:   `string csv` Optional.
-A CSV of types of things to extract from the content.
-Allowed: `entities`, `keywords`, and `concepts`.
-Defaults to all enabled.
 `local_to`
 :   `int` Optional.
 Limits products returned to a specific region DMA.
 See [Regions](Regions.html#Regions).
-Default is all regions.
+Defaults to everywhere.
 `store_id`
 :   `int` Optional.
 Limits products returned to a specific store.
-Default is all stores.
+Defaults to all stores.
 `brand_id`
 :   `int` Optional.
 Limits products returned to stores belonging to the given brand.
-Default is all brands.
+Defaults to all brands.
 `page_size`
 :   `int` Optional.
-Specific to collections and stores, specifies how many products to return.
+Specifies how many products to return.
+Please note that you may not receive the full number of products you ask for.
 `page_start_index`
 :   `int` Optional.
-Specific to collections and stores, specifies the starting point in the result set.
+Specifies the zero-based starting point in the result set.
+`scan_for`
+:   `string csv` Optional.
+A CSV of types of things to extract from the content.
+Allowed: `entities`, `keywords`, and `concepts`.
+Defaults to all. ***This field is temporarily enabled during the beta testing period.***
 `sentiment`
 :   `string csv` Optional.
 A CSV list of sentiment flags.
 Allowed: `ignore`, `positive`, `mixed`, `negative`, `neutral`.
-Default: `ignore`. ***This field is temporarily enabled during the beta testing period.***
+Defaults to `ignore`. ***This field is temporarily enabled during the beta testing period.***
 `max_keywords`
 :   `int` Optional.
 Specifies the maximum number of keywords derived from the content to use.
 This helps to drop outlying keywords.
 Defaults to `10`. ***This field is temporarily enabled during the beta testing period.***
 `relevancy_filter`
 :   `int` Optional.
 Filters keyword relevancy score below a given percentage.
 Defaults to `40`. ***This field is temporarily enabled during the beta testing period.***

-> Note: Please be aware that some fields are currently enabled during the beta program and may not continue to be available when the beta testing period expires.
+> Note: Please be aware that some fields are currently enabled during the beta program and may be removed when the beta testing period expires.

 ### Returns

 [`ProductSenseResult`](Objects.html#ProductSenseResult) object.

 ### Errors